Home > FAQs

 Fear Free practice is about treating your dog with respect and working with them at a pace that suits them.
 I chose Fear Free certification after hearing a client tell me that they went to an animal physiotherapist who muzzled their dog.
 That dog was in pain and the session would have accomplished nothing because the dog’s pain and fear levels would have outweighed any benefits of the rehab programme.
 More importantly, the experience conditioned the dog to be fearful of all other practitioners that were brought in to help him.

 This depends on the policy and insurer you have.
-Some insurers limit or restrict coverage for complementary therapies.
-Although we are familiar with the different insurance companies, we always recommend that you check with your insurer about coverage.
+Some insurers limit or restrict coverage for complementary therapies and many require your vet to have clearly recommended physical therapy in their notes for the services to be covered.
+Although we are familiar with the different insurance companies, we always recommend that you check with your insurer about coverage as requirements do change from time-to-time.
 We do not charge our clients for completing the relevant sections of their claim forms, or for sending copies of our notes.
 Please understand, however, that payment is expected at the time of your consultation and it is your responsibility to seek reimbursement from your insurance company.

 Yes.
 We can use either Traditional Chinese Medicine food therapy or NutriScan testing or a combination of both to help sort out your dog’s diet.
 These techniques work for raw, kibble and homemade diets.